ISO/IEC 27001 vs. CCPA and NYC Shield Act: What Are the Similarities and Differences?

 Length: 60 minutes

-Our presenter for this webinar, Anthony English, is one of the top cybersecurity professionals in Atlantic Canada with extensive Canadian and International experience in cybersecurity covering risk assessment, management, mitigation, security testing, business continuity, information security management systems, architecture security reviews, project security, security awareness, lectures, presentations and standards based compliance.
-He sits on the Standards Council of Canada (SCC) IT Security Techniques committee (MC/ ISO/IEC/JTC 1/SC 27), the Disaster Recovery Institute Canada (DRIC) Certification Committee, Cloud Security Alliance committee on the security of health care data in the cloud and is an Exam Development Volunteer for ISC2.
-Anthony has worked in utilities, law enforcement, consulting, education, health care, lottery and gaming, auditing and the financial sector.
+Our first presenter for this webinar will be Anthony English, who is one of the top cybersecurity professionals in Atlantic Canada with extensive Canadian and International experience in cybersecurity covering risk assessment, management, mitigation, security testing, business continuity, information security management systems, architecture security reviews, project security, security awareness, lectures, presentations and standards-based compliance.

 Our third presenter, Derek Stephenson, has over 23 years of IT and Security experience working in many sectors.
 Derek is Information Security Leader and has led teams in designing security programs to adapt business needs to the continuously changing threat landscape.